tomrayner1/windy-weather-data/README.md

 13th March 10:08 AM.

-NOTE: 11th March 11:36 AM was a test and has the wrong coorindates, it is island only and has too many coordinates.
+NOTE: old_data/11_March_1136.json was a test and has the wrong coorindates, it is island only and has too many coordinates.